Fred and George Weasley: Personality

 Throughout the series, the twins are portrayed as troublemakers.
-They break, or in their minds, bend, the rules often.
-In Harry Potter and the Goblet of Fire an age limit was enacted and they were upset they were unable to participate.
-After Dumbledore creates an age line, allowing only those 17 and over to walk across it, they made a potion that aged themselves a few months to try to get their names entered in the goblet.
-However, this did not work and they instead sprouted beards and had to be sent to the Hospital Wing to receive treatment.
-Even though they love their mischievous behavior, the twins explain to Hermione in Harry Potter and the Order of the Phoenix that they do care about getting in serious trouble, giving evidence that despite all their nuisances, they have never been kicked out of school.
+However, as the twins explain to Hermione in Harry Potter and the Order of the Phoenix, they do avoid getting in serious trouble, pointing out that, despite all their rule-breaking, they have never been kicked out of school.
 "We've always known where to draw the line," says Fred.
 "We might have put a toe across it occasionally," adds George.
-With Dumbledore out of Hogwarts, they decide to cause real mayhem for the hated Dolores Umbridge, something that they had always stopped short of before.
-They create a swamp in the corridors to allow a diversion so Harry can sneak into a conversation with Sirius.
-Before Umbridge can punish them, they summon their confiscated brooms and depart the school, referenced as a "flight of freedom".
-This memorable scene would in later years still be talked about and referred to as a "Hogwarts legend."
-Other students echoed this sentiment and the term "pulling a Weasley" was said often by unhappy students who were ready to leave school as well.
+When Dumbledore is forced out of Hogwarts, they decide to cause real mayhem for the new headmistress, the hated Dolores Umbridge, something that they had always stopped short of before, for example by creating swamps in the corridors and setting off fireworks that multiply.
+Before they can be punished, they summon their brooms and depart the school for good, an act that would later come to be known as "pulling a Weasley", often said by unhappy students who were ready to leave school as well.